 - We meet synchronously as a class throughout the semester as needed in either Adobe Connect or Google Meet.
 The Adobe Connect meeting is recorded and then added into a discussion post in our class so all can access if you can’t attend the meeting.
 Here is a recording of a meeting with the spring 18 students: (The audio/video lasts 1 hour and 44 min.)

-- The books can be found online through BSU/Albertsons Library
+- The books can be found online through Boise State University/Albertsons Library

 - Here is the course syllabus with textbooks listed.